seva009/SEcrypt/README.md

 # SEcrypt
 ## Todos
 - [x] Make sure it works on windows
-- [ ] Add the port option
+- [x] Add the port option
-- [ ] Bundle the templates in the executable
+- [x] Bundle the templates in the executable
 - [ ] Add more encryption methods to the web ui
 - [x] Steganography

-## Installation:
+## Run:

 ### Windows
-- Download the finished file from GitHub: [SEcrypt](https://github.com/seva009/SEcrypt/releases/tag/v0.1).
-Also, to run it you will need [vsr](https://aka.ms/vs/17/release/vc_redist.x64.exe)
+- Download the finished file from GitHub: [SEcrypt](https://github.com/seva009/SEcrypt/releases/latest).
-- After downloading, drag the file to the command line and add at the end "-s". Пример: "C:\Users\User\Downloads\Telegram Desktop\SEcrypt.exe" -s
+- After downloading, drag the file to the command line and add flag "-s".
+Example: .\SEcrypt.exe -s
-- You will see a message: SEcrypt by Empers0n_ (the main thing after this is to not close the command line)
-- The next step is to go to your browser and type it into the text search: [localhost:23444](localhost:23444)
-- That's all, now you can freely interact with the program
+- Open [localhost:23444](localhost:23444) in your web browser

 ### Linux
-- Download the executable from [GitHub releases](https://github.com/seva009/SEcrypt/releases/tag/v0.1)
+- Download the executable from [GitHub releases](https://github.com/seva009/SEcrypt/releases/latest)
 - Open the terminal (e.g. by pressing Ctrl+Alt+T) in the same directory as the executable and run `./SEcrypt -s`.
 More information about command line arguments can be found by running `./SEcrypt -h`
 - Open [localhost:23444](localhost:23444) in your web browser